This Veterans Day Practice Proper Flag Etiquette

 - The flag should never be used for receiving, holding, carrying, or delivering anything.

 - When the flag is lowered, no part of it should touch the ground or any other object; it should be received by waiting hands and arms.
 To store the flag it should be folded neatly and ceremoniously.

 - The flag should be cleaned and mended when necessary.

 - When a flag is so worn it is no longer fit to serve as a symbol of our country, it should be destroyed by burning in a dignified manner.
 (If you have a flag that needs to be destroyed contact our local Texas Trails Council of Scouting.
 The local boy scout chapter practices the honorable way to dispose of a flag.)

-This Independence Day fly your flag with pride, knowing that many Americans have given of themselves to defend our way of life in America.
+This Veterans Day fly your flag with pride, knowing that many Americans have given of themselves to defend our way of life in America.